AlexSischin/KurdishDocClassifier/report/REPORT.md

 # Goal

 Train an ML algorithm to classify Kurdish Documents.
-The goal is to make it as accurate as possible, result interpretation is irrelevant.
+The only criteria for model comparison is accuracy, result interpretation is irrelevant.

 Compare the following algorithms: